Importing and Exporting Animals

 - Approved supplier – this is a commercial vendor such as Jackson Labs and Charles River.
 Depending on health of the colony and history, these animals can be imported into the facility and be placed directly into our quarantine area, where they will undergo a health screening process and will be moved into the main facility on confirmation of appropriate health status.
 This is uncommon as there are only two supplies presently approved for import via this route.

-- Animals from non-commercial facilities cannot enter directly will need to be embryo rederived.
+- Animals from non-commercial facilities cannot enter directly and will need to be embryo rederived.

 Many Genetically Modified animals are considered intellectual property and require a Material Transfer Agreement(MTA).